 My techniques and tools

-Some of the methods I use in my work are: Interactive drawing therapy,(IDT) Emotional Freedom Technique (EFT), hypnotherapy (not hypnosis), Neurolinguistic Therapy (NLP).
-And intuitive mind coaching.
-I offer a range of books, cd’s and DVD resources to borrow or buy to support your evolution and a wide range of tools to assist you.
+Some of the other methods I use in my work are: Interactive drawing therapy(IDT), Emotional Freedom Technique (EFT), Hypnotherapy (not hypnosis), Neurolinguistic Therapy (NLP).
+I offer a range of books, CD’s and DVD resources to borrow or buy to support your evolution and a wide range of tools to assist you.